chantelwetzel-noaa/copper_rockfish_2021/write_up/wa/_main.utf8.md

 ### Likelihood Profiles

-Likelihood profiles were conducted for $R_0$, steepness, maximum length, and female natural mortality values separately.
+Likelihood profiles were conducted for $R_0$, steepness, female natural mortality, female $L_{\infty}$, female growth coefficient ($k$), and female coefficient of variation for older fish ($CV_2$) values separately.
 These likelihood profiles were conducted by fixing the parameter at specific values and estimated the remaining parameters based on the fixed parameter value.

 In regards to values of $R_0$, the negative log-likelihood was minimized at approximately log($R_0$) of 2.03 (Figure \ref{fig:r0-profile}).
 Increasing the $R_0$, relative to the value estimated, results in an increase in stock scale and status (Figures \ref{fig:r0-ssb} and \ref{fig:r0-depl}).

 For steepness, the negative log-likelihood supported values at the upper bound of 1.0 (Figure \ref{fig:h-profile}).
 Assuming higher or lower steepness values impacted the estimated unfished spawning output but had less impact on the final spawning output (Figure \ref{fig:h-ssb}).
 The estimated relative final stock status ranged between around the minimum threshold (0.25) to above the management target depending upon assuming a lower or higher steepness value (Figure \ref{fig:h-depl}).

-The negative log-likelihood profile across female natural mortality supported values greater than the fixed value of 0.108 (Figure \ref{fig:m-profile}).
+The negative log-likelihood profile across female natural mortality supported values greater than the fixed value of 0.108 yr^-1^ (Figure \ref{fig:m-profile}).
 The estimate stock trajectories assuming lower or higher natural mortality values impacted the estimated unfished spawning output and resulted in stock statuses within the management precautionary zone (between 0.25 - 0.40) and above (Figures \ref{fig:m-ssb} and  \ref{fig:m-depl}).

 A profile across a range of female $L_{\infty}$ values was also conducted (Figure \ref{fig:linf-profile}).
 The negative log-likelihood showed support for values between 46 and 47 cm.
 The $L_{\infty}$ value for female fish in the model was fixed at 48.43 based on length-at-age data collected off the Oregon and Washington coast.
 The stock scale and status is quite variable across alternative $L_{\infty}$ values where assuming lower values resulted in sharp increases in stock scale and status (Figure \ref{fig:linf-ssb} and \ref{fig:linf-depl}).

 A profile across a range of female $k$ values was also conducted (Figure \ref{fig:k-profile}).
 The negative log-likelihood showed support for values between 0.11 and 0.13.
 The $k$ value for female fish in the model was fixed at 0.206 based on length-at-age data collected off the Oregon and Washington coast.
 The stock scale and status increases under lower $k$ values where assuming higher values resulted in decreases in stock scale and status (Figure \ref{fig:k-ssb} and \ref{fig:k-depl}).

+The profile across a range of coefficient of variation ($CV_2$) for older females supported lower $CV_2$ values (Figure \ref{fig:cv-profile}).
+Assuming lower $CV_2$ values increased the estimated spawning output but had limited impact in the estimate of fraction unfished (Figure \ref{fig:cv-ssb} and \ref{fig:cv-depl}).

 ### Length-Based Spawner-per-Recruit Analysis

-An exploratory length-based spawner-per-recruit analysis which assumes asymptotic selectivity and deterministic recruitment to produce independent estimates by year of selectivity and spawner-per-recruit (SPR) effort based on the observed recreational lengths.
+An exploratory length-based spawner-per-recruit analysis using the approach developed by Hordyk et al. [-@hordyk_novel_2015] was conducted.
+This approach assumes asymptotic selectivity and deterministic recruitment to produce independent estimates by year of selectivity and spawner-per-recruit (SPR) effort based on the observed recreational lengths.
 This analysis indicated that copper rockfish were 50 percent selected generally between 30 - 35 cm (excluding 2018) with full selection between 35 - 40 cm  (Figure \ref{fig:lbspr}).
-The median estimates of SPR by year ranged between 0.60 - 0.75 between 2016 - 2020.
+The median estimates of SPR by year ranged between 0.60 - 0.75 between 2016 - 2019 with an average of the medians of 0.67.
 This type of analysis can provide insight on the fishing effort based on life history and observed length data in the absence of an integrated assessment model.

+An additional analysis to estimate stock status based on length data alone was conducted within a length only version of Stock Synthesis.
+Within this approach the removal history is removed but the same life history values, selectivities, and length compositions (both sexed and unsexed) are used.
+The underlying assumption is that the population has gone through an aggregate constant catch and constant recruitment in order to get an estimate of the current stock status.
+Length compositions are fit by estimating the parameter log($R_0$) (considered a nuisance parameter) which allows for best fits to the length comps and the selectivity by fleet.
+Using the recreational lengths, the estimated logistic selectivity, and life history from the Washington base model the implied stock status in 2020 was estimated to be approximately 0.44.

-The estimates of the SPR harvest rate by year was used to provide an external estimate of stock status for a Simple Stock Synthesis sensitivity.
+The estimates of the SPR harvest rate by year and the length only version of Stock Synthesis were used to provide external estimates of stock status in 2020 for two Simple Stock Synthesis (SSS) analysis.

 ### Simple Stock Synthesis

-A Simple Stock Synthesis (SSS) was run to compare the results from the base model with a simpler modeling approach.
+A SSS was run to compare the results from the base model with a simpler modeling approach.
 SSS samples via Monte Carlo from three key parameter distributions: natural mortality, steepness, and stock status in a specific year.
 The mean and median of the priors assumed in the base model were used to create sampling distributions for natural mortality and steepness.
 Two alternative assumptions regarding the distribution of current stock status were explored.
 SSS applies parameter draws from each of the three parameters within the model and then estimates an $R0$ value based on the fixed removals and drawn parameters.

 \begin{enumerate}

-	\item Current stock status based on the estimate from the base model (SS-CL):
+	\item Current stock status based on LB-SPR estimates:
 		\begin{itemize}
-		\item Number of draws = 1000,
+		\item Number of draws = 1,000,
-		\item $M$ = lognormal distribution ($\mu$ = 0.108, $\sigma$ = 0.22),
+		\item $M$ = lognormal ($\mu$ = 0.108, $\sigma$ = 0.22),
 		\item $h$ = truncated beta ($\alpha$ = 0.72, $\beta$ = 0.15, a = 0.20, b = 1.0), and
-		\item Fraction unfished in 2020 = beta($\alpha$ = 0.40, $\beta$ = 0.20)
+		\item Fraction unfished in 2020 = beta($\alpha$ = 0.67, $\beta$ = 0.20)
 	\end{itemize}
-	\item Current stock status based on LB-SPR estimates:
+	\item Current stock status based on the estimate from length only Stock Synthesis:
 	\begin{itemize}
-		\item Number of draws = 1000,
+		\item Number of draws = 1,000,
-		\item $M$ = lognormal ($\mu$ = 0.108, $\sigma$ = 0.22),
+		\item $M$ = lognormal distribution ($\mu$ = 0.108, $\sigma$ = 0.22),
 		\item $h$ = truncated beta ($\alpha$ = 0.72, $\beta$ = 0.15, a = 0.20, b = 1.0), and
-		\item Fraction unfished in 2020 = beta($\alpha$ = 0.60, $\beta$ = 0.20)
+		\item Fraction unfished in 2020 = beta($\alpha$ = 0.44, $\beta$ = 0.20)
 	\end{itemize}
 \end{enumerate}

-The median of unfished spawning output, spawning output 2021, fraction unfished in 2021, the OFL in 2023, and the ABC in 2023 based on the 2021 fraction unfished of 60 percent is shown in in Table \ref{tab:SSS-60}.
-The prior distribution for parameters and the derived quantities with 95 percent uncertainty are shown in Figures \ref{fig:sss-prior-60} and \ref{fig:sss-quant-60}.
-Assuming that the stock was less depleted relative to the base model resulted in higher estimates of the OFL and ABC in 2023, even when the category 3 buffer was applied (buffer = 0.78, based on a P* = 0.45 and \sigma = 2.0).
+The median of unfished spawning output, spawning output 2021, fraction unfished in 2021, the OFL in 2023, and the ABC in 2023 based on the 2021 fraction unfished of 67 percent is shown in in Table \ref{tab:SSS-67}.
+The prior distribution for parameters and the derived quantities with 95 percent uncertainty are shown in Figures \ref{fig:sss-prior-67} and \ref{fig:sss-quant-67}.
+Assuming that the stock was less depleted relative to the base model resulted in higher estimates of the OFL and ABC in 2023, even when the category 3 buffer was applied (buffer = 0.778, based on a P* = 0.45 and \sigma = 2.0).

-The median of unfished spawning output, spawning output 2021, fraction unfished in 2021, the OFL in 2023, and the ABC in 2023 based on the 2021 fraction unfished of 40 percent is shown in in Table \ref{tab:SSS-40}.
-The prior distribution for parameters and the derived quantities with 95 percent uncertainty are shown in Figures \ref{fig:sss-prior-40} and \ref{fig:sss-quant-40}.
-Assuming a stock status similar to the base model in SSS resulted in an OFL and ABC values that were marginally lower due to the larger buffer applied in the SSS model (base model OFL in 2023 = 2.15, ABC in 2023 = 1.88).
+The median of unfished spawning output, spawning output 2021, fraction unfished in 2021, the OFL in 2023, and the ABC in 2023 based on the 2021 fraction unfished of 44 percent is shown in in Table \ref{tab:SSS-44}.
+The prior distribution for parameters and the derived quantities with 95 percent uncertainty are shown in Figures \ref{fig:sss-prior-44} and \ref{fig:sss-quant-44}.
+Assuming a stock status similar to the base model, SSS resulted in an OFL and ABC values that were marginally lower due to the larger buffer applied in the SSS model (base model OFL in 2023 = 2.15, ABC in 2023 = 1.88).

 ### Retrospective Analysis
 A five-year retrospective analysis was conducted by running the model using data only through 2015, 2016, 2017, 2018, 2019 and 2020.
-The estimated spawning output was consistent with the base model when recent year's data were removed up until 4 and 5 years of data were removed (Figures \ref{fig:retro-ssb} and \ref{fig:retro-depl}).
-Removing this amount of data resulted in a downward shift in stock scale and status.
+The estimated spawning output was consistent with the base model when recent data were removed up but estimated a lower stock size and status relative to the base model when the last 3-5 years of data were removed (Figures \ref{fig:retro-ssb} and \ref{fig:retro-depl}).

+### Comparison with Other West Coast Stocks

+Copper rockfish is assessed as four distinct stocks off the U.S. west coast: south of Point Conception in California; north of Point Conception in California; Oregon; and Washington.
+The majority of copper rockfish off the West Coast falls along the California coast with the area north of Point Conception having the largest estimate of unfished spawning ouput.
+The stocks off of the Oregon and Washington coast are smaller in size compared to the California stocks with the stock off the coast of Washington estimated to have the smallest unfished spawning output.
+Comparison of the estimated spawning output trajectories for the California stocks are shown in Figure \ref{fig:ssb-ca-compare} with Oregon and Washington shown in Figure \ref{fig:ssb-orwa-compare}.
+The fraction unfished across all West Coast stocks are shown in Figure \ref{fig:depl-compare}.
+The California stocks are estimated to be the most depleted with the stock south of Point Conception estimated below the management threshold of 25 percent of unfished and the stock north of Point Conception estimated to be in the precautionary zone (less that the management target of 40 percent but above the management threshold).
+The stock off the coast of Washington is estimated to be just above the management target and the Oregon stock well above the target.

 <!--chapter:end:34diagnostics.Rmd-->

 # Management

+## Reference Points

+Reference points were calculated using the estimated selectivity and catch distributions among fleets in the most recent year of the model (2020, Table \ref{tab:referenceES}).
+Sustainable total yields are estimated to be 2.24 mt when using an $\text{SPR}_{50\%}$ reference harvest rate.
+The spawning output equivalent to 40 percent of unfished ($SB_{40\%}$) was estimated to be 3.41 millions of eggs.

+The 2020 spawning output relative to unfished equilibrium spawning output is above the target of 40 percent of unfished spawning output in 2020 (42 percent, Figure \ref{fig:depl}).
+The fishing intensity, $1-\text{SPR}$, has bounced above and below the harvest rate limit ($\text{SPR}_{50\%}$) in recent years (Table \ref{tab:timeseries} and Figure \ref{fig:1-spr}).
+The base model estimates that the stock has not fallen below the biomass target and fishing intensity has not exceeded the target (Figure \ref{fig:phase}).
+Table \ref{tab:referenceES} shows the full suite of estimated reference points for the base model and Figure \ref{fig:yield} shows the equilibrium curve based on a steepness value fixed at 0.72.

 ## Harvest Projections and Decision Tables

 A ten year projection of the base model with catches equal to the estimated Acceptable Biological Catch (ABC) based on the category 2 time-varying and $P^*$ = 0.45 for years 2023-2032 with all removals allocated to the recreational fleet (Table \ref{tab:project}).
-The removals in 2021 and 2022 were set based on the adopted Annual Catch Limits (ACLs) and the percent allocation (26 percent) for Washington state provided by the PFMC Groundfish Management Team (GMT, personal communication).
+The removals in 2021 and 2022 were set based on the adopted Annual Catch Limits (ACLs) for copper rockfish N. 40$^\circ$ 10' Lat.
+N. and the percent allocation (26 percent) for Washington state provided by the PFMC Groundfish Management Team (GMT, personal communication).

 The decision table uncertainty axes and catch levels to be determined later.